microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

     AzureSettings__WAVQuality=100 ## from 0 to 100%, when omitted, by default is 100%
     ```

->Note: You don't need to create another `.env` file for your Testing project.
-It's there for the CI/CD build pipeline.
+>Note: You do not need to create another `.env` file for your Testing project.
+It is there for the CI/CD build pipeline.

 6. Optional - Including publishing of Bot Events with Azure Event Grid
    * Create an [Event Grid custom topic in Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/scripts/event-grid-cli-create-custom-topic) in the CLI or Azure portal (to receive events) with the default `TOPIC_NAME` of `recordingbotevents`.